 Growing up, there was only one way we knew of to light charcoal.
 Make a big pile in the center of the grill, soak it in lighter fluid, and light it up.
 I think that’s how most charcoal grillers start out.
 But not only is lighter fluid pretty dangerous stuff; it can also leave a nasty flavor on food.
 That’s why I use a charcoal chimney starter when cooking on a charcoal grill.
-It’s simple to use, doesn’t take any more time than lighter fluid and it doesn’t change the flavor of the food.
+It’s simple to use, doesn’t take any more time than lighter fluid, and doesn’t change the flavor of the food.

 The Chimney has a very simple design.
 It’s basically a hollow metal cylinder with holes on both ends, a small wire grate inside, and a set of handles to hold the starter and to pour the charcoal.
 Using one couldn’t be easier.